php-amqp/php-amqp/README.md

 ### Documentation

- There official docs on PHP website [here](http://www.php.net/manual/en/book.amqp.php), but it is a bit outdated (see issue [#17](https://github.com/pdezwart/php-amqp/issues/17)) but there perfect [stub files](https://github.com/pdezwart/php-amqp/tree/master/stubs) with accurate PHPDoc which may be also used in your IDE for code completion, navigation and documentation in-place.
+[stub files](https://github.com/pdezwart/php-amqp/tree/master/stubs) with accurate PHPDoc which may be also used in your IDE for code completion, navigation and documentation in-place.

 ### How to report a problem